Tips to Maintain and Care for Leather Bags

 Leather Basics

 Leather in the simplest definition is a type of material derived from animal hide.
 The most popular source is cattle and buffalo hide.
 With sufficient processing, the material becomes more flexible and durable, which then can be used to created bags, coats, and purses.
 Moreover, the varying colors of leather are achieved through dying.
 Distinct leather patterns are likewise already patented by specific manufacturers or brands.
 Now, we move to the more interesting parts, which is the skins.
 Skins determine how you should actually deal with your leather carrier.
-Every type has their own dos and
+Every type has their own dos anddon'ts so it's important to check on your leather bag first and see which skin it belongs to:

-because this the highest-quality out of all types of leather.
+Full grain - this is the basically the most coveted type of leather because this the highest-quality out of all types of leather.
 When it comes to proper care and maintenance, full grain leather bags are also less meticulous to clean.
 Since it is a type of finished leather, you can simply wipe the spot with a soft, damp cloth, without worrying about damaging its color or shape.
 Most full grain leather bags also have a coating, which makes them more resistant to stains.

-thinner, but retains the same durability as the full-grain leather.
+Top Grain - this is another high-quality leather skin that has been corrected in order to remove the scars from the original grain.
+This is usually the skin used for wallets since it is thinner, but retains the same durability as the full-grain leather.
 Top grain also has a coating protection so any stain on your leather bag can be easily wiped using a damp cloth.
 Never use alcohol or any chemical-based wipes on your leather bag, unless it's a specific leather wipe product.

 Vegetable Tanned - this is the type of skin that you see in most leather bags.
 This means that the original leather has been coated with tannin.
 These types of bags are very meticulous since they are not water resistant.
 Exposing them to water will make the leather shrivel, and also affect its original color.
 Generally, the most basic thing that you can do is to dust off the leather bag with a soft and dry cloth.
-It is also best to use
+It is also best to use white cloth to avoid tinkering with the color.

 Chrome-tanned leather - this type of leather is water-resistant, which makes it one of the easiest to maintain.
 Bags made from this skin feels softer and more pliable, as well.
 There is also no need to worry about it shrinking in water, so you can occasionally soak it in water for general cleaning and maintenance.
 Just make sure to not use any cleaner that is not approved to be safe on leather.